mehalter/siam-pp20-poster/README.md

-# siam-pp20-poster
+# SIAM Parallel Processing for Scientific Computing 2020 Poster

-Poster Submission for SIAM Parallel Processing for Scientific Computing 2020
+Compile in R with `rmarkdown::render("poster.rmd")`